RCI Student Support Fund

 “Thanks to the funding I got from Rutgers Climate Institute, I was able to participant in this magnificent conference.
 My participation allowed me to meet the leading bicycle and transportation researchers in the world, as well as many other interesting people, and gain a lot of new knowledge and many ideas toward my PhD dissertation,” acknowledged Or.

 Samiah Moustafa, Ph.D.
-Candidate, Department of Geography
+Candidate, Geography

 Pictured above is Rutgers Ph.D. candidate Samiah Moustafa presenting her latest dissertation research during the cryosphere hydrology poster session at AGU, December 15, 2016.